[Must-see for beginners] Mock basics and usage guide ※PHP, Mockery

 class SampleClass { public function getName() { etc... } public function fetchDataFromExternal() { // Code to perform external communication } } class Test { $partialMock = Mockery::mock(SampleClass::class)->makePartial(); $mock->shouldReceive('fetchDataFromExternal') ->once(); // By writing the following, when the class is called, it will be replaced with $partialMock $this->instance(SampleClass::class, $partialMock); }

-As shown above, you can use partial mocks by using makePartial, and it seems that dependency injection is possible by writing $this->instance(class name::class, partial mock object)
+As described above, you can use partial mocks by using makePartial, and it seems that you can also perform dependency injection by writing it like this : $this->instance(ClassName::class, Partial Mock Object)

 5. I want to mock static methods